RafaelMALima/ProgramacaoFuncional-ETL/README.md

 let _res = Impure.write_output_to_sqlite a list_of_str_of_str
 ```

-Generated with assistance of AI tools
+README file generated with assistance of AI tools